enqueuer-land/enqueuer/README.md

 ![enqueuerlogo](https://raw.githubusercontent.com/enqueuer-land/enqueuer/master/docs/images/fullLogo1.png "Enqueuer Logo")

-Have you ever wonder how to test multi IPC protocol flows?\
+Have you ever struggled with testing multi IPC protocol flows?
-How to make sure that a user journey which involves several steps with different protocols is working properly?\ Enqueuer is what you're looking for.
+Want to ensure that a user journey which involves several steps with different protocols is working properly?
+ Enqueuer is what you're looking for.
 #### Enqueuer
-It is ~~not just~~ a integration tool that provides the following capabilities:\
+It's ~~not just~~ an integration tool.
+It is a developer friendly platform that provides the following capabilities:\
-- Initiates requests\
-- Mock depending services\
-- Assert against payload and message content\
+- Initiates requests with support for many protocols out of the box\
+- Easily mock services to alleviate the headaches of functional and integration tests\
+- Built in assertion library to verify response data coming from your services\
-- Easily extensible through third parties [plugins](http://github.com/enqueuer-land/plugins-list), including your [custom one](https://github.com/enqueuer-land/plugin-scaffold)\
+- Easily extensible through third party [plugins](http://github.com/enqueuer-land/plugins-list), including a [custom one](https://github.com/enqueuer-land/plugin-scaffold)\
-- CLI easily added to CI pipelines\
+- Built in CLI is easy to add to your team's existing CI pipelines\

 ##### Install it:
     $ npm install enqueuer